-Below is an explanation of material differences between the net assets in the Financial Statements and the excess of assets over liabilities as calculated for solvency purposes:
+Below is an explanation of material differences between the net assets under IFRS and the excess of assets over liabilities as calculated for solvency purposes:

-Figure 27: IFRS net assets to Solvency II reconciliation as at 31 December
+Figure 26: IFRS net assets to Solvency II reconciliation as at 31 December 2020

-2019 (£'000s) IFRS net assets 35,716 Change in: Net DAC (1,962) Valued at nil under Solvency II Reinsurance receivables (26,188) Estimated premium and Contingent Commission Reserve not yet due moved to TPs Reinsurance recoverables (37,464) Adjustment from reinsurer's share of IFRS insurance reserves to Solvency II TPs Other receivables (109) Prepaid insurance related expenses not yet due moved to TP's (Re)insurance payables 19,245 Accrued premium and Contingent Commission Reserve not yet due moved to TPs Other payables 61 Accrued insurance related expenses not yet due moved to TPs Technical provisions 46,340 Adjustment from IFRS insurance reserves to Solvency II TPs Risk margin (2,600) Inclusion of Solvency II Risk Margin Deferred tax asset 268 Pre-tax change in Net Assets x 10% deferred tax rate Solvency II Net Assets 33,307
+2020 £'000s 2019 £'000s Description IFRS net assets 38,440 35,716 Change in: Net DAC (1,867) (1,962) Valued at nil under Solvency II Reinsurance receivables (21,295) (26,188) Estimated premium and Contingent Commission Reserve not yet due moved to TPs Reinsurance recoverables (34,156) (37,464) Adjustment from reinsurer's share of IFRS insurance reserves to Solvency II TPs Other receivables (70) (109) Prepaid insurance related expenses not yet due moved to TP's (Re)insurance payables 16,750 19,245 Accrued premium and Contingent Commission Reserve not yet due moved to TPs Other payables 60 61 Accrued insurance related expenses not yet due moved to TPs Technical provisions 39,776 46,340 Adjustment from IFRS insurance reserves to Solvency II TPs Risk margin (2,989) (2,600) Inclusion of Solvency II Risk Margin Deferred tax asset 379 268 Pre-tax change in Net Assets x 10% deferred tax rate Solvency II own funds 35,028 33,307

-The principal differences between IFRS and Solvency II own funds relate to differences in technical provisions, including the removal of DAC and the inclusion of the risk margin.
+The principal differences between IFRS net assets and Solvency II own funds relate to differences in technical provisions, including the removal of DAC and the inclusion of the risk margin.
 The differences in (re)insurance payables and receivables and other payables are due to the removal of accruals and/or contingent commission reserves, which are contained within the Solvency II technical provisions.